jakub1m/Book_recommendation/README.md

 ## Dataset
 The dataset used in this project contains information about books, including titles, authors, and numeric ratings.
 You can find the dataset in the CSV file format.

-## Notebooks
-For creating the dataset or conducting data analysis, you can refer to the Jupyter notebook provided in the repository.

 ## License
 This project is licensed under the [MIT License](LICENSE).